 With option 2, there is the opposing 5% chance of $0 going into their bank account.
 The study concludes that 80% of the population chose the guaranteed $9,000.
 Even though the second option of a 95% chance of $10,000 represents the opportunity to reap $500 more on average.
 This is because 100% of $9,000 is $9,000 and 95% of $10,000 is $9,500.

 This example illustrates some of the psychology behind why many traders fail.
-It relates to taking profits off the table too quickly.
+It relates to taking profits too early.
 Traders are often not willing to give up some of those profits.
 Psychology demonstrates that our environment teaches us to minimise loss and to take opportunities quickly.
 This really goes against the number one rule of trading, which is to cut your losses quickly and let your profits run.

-With this in mind, we can look at a number of strategies that traders use to overcome some of these psychological difficulties to make sure they let their profits run.
+There are a number of strategies that traders use to overcome some of these psychological difficulties.
+It’s important to over them to make sure you let your profits run.